Completing security questionnaires faster

 ・95% of questionnaires don’t have edits to the suggested tags

-We learned in user interviews that InfoSec teams have criteria for triaging.
-This often includes things like: deal size, if there's a signed NDA in place, if the content is relevant, and how many questions there are—to name a few.
+We learned in user interviews that InfoSec teams ave criteria for triaging.
+This often includes: deal size, having a signed NDA, content relevancy, and number of questions—to name a few.

 Measuring AI agent's success